Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 To use this client library in the browser, first you need to use a bundler.
 For details on how to do this, please refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).

+#### Special bundling notes for IE11

+Currently only `Parcel` and `Rollup` work well with Storage client libraries.

-If `Parcel` is used to do the bundling then no further work is needed.
+If `Parcel` is used  then no further work is needed.
 Otherwise, an additional step is needed to transform the bundled output to the format that IE11 supports:

-(Assuming `bundled-output.js` is the result produced by your bundler)
+(Assuming `bundled-output.js` is the result from `Rollup`.)

 ```bash
 tsc --allowJS --target es5 bundled-output.js --outfile final-output.js